Solid-Interactive/solid-book/devops/vagrant/README.md

 ## Debugging: Exports files is invalid

 If you move directories in which you've up vagrant instances, you'll end up getting an error related to the export file is invalid.
 Inspect and fix `/etc/exports` and then rerun the provisioning.

+Sometimes it's easiest to delete the `/etc/exports` entry and shutoff and completely delete the Vagrant box and start from `vagrant up` again.